Tuntufye4/covid_tweets_MW/README.md

 The aim of this task is to extract covid tweets from Malawi’s main cities and get insight from the data.

 ## Justification
-Twitter data is analysed to recognize People’s views on covid issues.
+Twitter data is analysed to get People’s views on covid issues.

 ## Methodology
 The tweets were extracted by specifying a particular hashtag and location (Malawian cities, within a certain radius) and then saved to a csv file.
 The sentiment analysis part was based on Polarity and Subjectivity.